 Who Should Attend?

-If you spend at least a quarter of your time in any of these areas, you should attend this webcast:
+If you manage your organization's social media channel or spend at least a quarter of your time in any of these areas, you should attend this webcast:

 - Public Relations